-If you do not have insurance by December 15, 2017, you may have to wait until the next Open Enrollment to get covered.
+If you do not have insurance by December 15, 2019, you may have to wait until the next Open Enrollment to get covered.
 The exception would be if you qualify for a Special Enrollment Period throughout the year.
-Additionally, you may incur a fine for not having insurance.

 You may only get coverage at this point if you qualify for a Special Enrollment Period.
 This is based on you having a change in household size (birth, death, marriage, divorce, adoption, foster care), change in income, release from incarceration, change of address and/or change in immigration status.
 You have 60 days before and after your life-changing event to get covered by healthcare.gov.